coffee0224/hCRIU/README.md

 hCRIU is a tool to creat and restore checkpoint of process based on [CRIU](https://github.com/checkpoint-restore/criu).
 It support checkpoint manager, including periodically creat, merge and restore.

+## TODO
+- [ ] input popup to input duration for periodic checkpoint
+- [ ] spawn thread to dump periodically

 ## How to use
 Firstly, you need to install [criu](https://criu.org/Packages).